mdhaber/scipy/doc/source/tutorial/interpolate/splines_and_polynomials.rst

 See methods `PPoly.from_bernstein_basis`, `PPoly.from_spline`,
 `BPoly.from_power_basis`, and `BSpline.from_power_basis` for details about conversion.

-In floating-point arithmetic though, conversions always incur some precision loss;
+In floating-point arithmetic, though, conversions always incur some precision loss.
-whether this is significant is problem-dependent.
-It is therefore recommended to exercise caution when converting between bases.
+Whether this is significant is problem-dependent, so it is therefore recommended to exercise caution when converting between bases.